 We personally have a blend of elderberry and other herbs that we do multiple times a day at the first sign of illness.
 We also do cod liver oil and probiotics daily.
 This has helped to ward off illness for us so far this winter.
 A couple of people have gotten a minor cold, but most of the family hasn’t gotten anything.
 (Which, considering we just left a mold-filled house less than two months ago and our immune systems are down, and some of us were dealing with chronic respiratory illness, is pretty amazing.)
-The recipe for our elderberry blend is coming up later!

 Do you get a flu shot?
 How do you keep your family healthy?